skalyaanamoorthy/PSLMs/README.md

 ℹ️ **You can now proceed directly to run the demo analysis_notebooks/q3421_analysis.ipynb .**

 ## Inference Setup
+ℹ️ **This section is to install the deep learning libraries and predictive models used to generate the likelihood (or stability) predictions. **
-⚠️ Not required if using Docker
+⚠️ **Do not complete this section if using Docker.**

 If you have a sufficient NVIDIA GPU (tested on 3090 and A100) you can make predictions with the deep learning models.